 I have used a refractometer since I started making hard cider.
 To me, it seemed like it would be much easier to use than a standard hydrometer.
 I have since started using a Tilt Hydrometer, but it is completely different from how you use a standard hydrometer.
 I will spend a little time at the end of this article to discuss the Tilt, but my main goal is to highlight how a refractometer works and how you use it.
+I recommend both products and you can find links to them on The Shop Page.
 I consistently have people asking me or making comments about their refractometer not working properly.
 This is mostly because they don’t realize a refractometer has some unique requirements.

 Like a hydrometer, a refractometer is used to measure the amount of suspended solids in your apple juice and hard cider.
 These suspended solids represents the amount of sugar that your juice has and ultimately, the amount of alcohol you could create in your hard cider once fermentation is complete.
 These suspended solids are not just fermentable sugars.
 There are other solids, but for home hard cider makers and even many commercial cideries, assuming they are is close enough that you don’t need to worry about the other compounds.
 While a hydrometer and a refractometer both measure suspended solids or sugar, they do it in completely different ways.